Published September 23, 2025 | Version v1.0

 Abstract

-This report synthesizes peer-reviewed evidence on camel milk as a complementary nutrition strategy in diabetes care.
-We review randomized controlled trials (RCTs) and systematic reviews in type 1 diabetes (T1D) and type 2 diabetes (T2D), summarize key outcomes (fasting/post-prandial glucose, HbA1c, insulin dose, lipid profile), outline proposed mechanisms, and provide a machine-readable table of the trials included.
+This report, synthesized by the research group at CamelWay, reviews peer-reviewed evidence on camel milk as a complementary nutrition strategy in diabetes care.
+We review randomized controlled trials (RCTs) and systematic reviews in type 1 diabetes (T1D) and type 2 diabetes (T2D), summarize key outcomes (fasting/post-prandial glucose, HbA1c, insulin dose, lipid profile), and outline proposed mechanisms.

-In T1D, RCTs from Agrawal and colleagues show clinically relevant improvements when camel milk is added to standard insulin therapy—lower HbA1c and fasting glucose together with reduced exogenous insulin requirements, with a subset of participants achieving insulin independence during follow-up.
+In T1D, RCTs show clinically relevant improvements when camel milk is added to standard insulin therapy - lower HbA1c and fasting glucose together with reduced exogenous insulin requirements.
 PubMed

-In T2D, a double-blind, placebo-controlled trial of camel-milk powder (≈20 g/day for 4 weeks) reported significant reductions in fasting and 2-hour post-prandial glucose and favorable shifts in selected serum markers versus cow-milk control.
-Pooled evidence from recent meta-analyses indicates directionally beneficial effects on glycemic control, with heterogeneity by study design and duration.
-PubMed
+In T2D, double-blind trials of camel-milk powder reported significant reductions in fasting glucose and favorable shifts in serum markers versus controls.
+PubMed Pooled evidence from recent meta-analyses indicates directionally beneficial effects on glycemic control.
+BioMed Central

-Proposed mechanisms include insulin/insulin-like peptides and bioactives that may interact with the insulin receptor, alongside anti-inflammatory and antioxidant components (e.g., lactoferrin, immunoglobulins, ACE-inhibitory peptides) that could support metabolic homeostasis; definitive molecular pathways remain under active investigation.
+Proposed mechanisms include insulin-like peptides and bioactives that may support metabolic homeostasis; definitive pathways remain under active investigation.
 PMC

 Conclusion